-The agency offers services such as strategy, creative, paid media, production, influencer programs, and Vayner mentors – a premium consulting service that helps million dollar businesses grow and scale their companies.
+The agency offers services such as strategy, creative, paid media, production, and influencer programs.
+Plus, there's VaynerMentors, a premium consulting service that helps million-dollar businesses grow and scale.

-The GaryVee Audio Experience is Gary’s podcast.
+The Gary Vee Audio Experience is Gary’s podcast.
 The podcast is a mix of #AskGaryVee episodes, keynote speeches, entrepreneurial advice, digital marketing topics on social media and branding, interviews, fireside chats, and Gary’s entrepreneurial thoughts.
-He has produced over 300 podcast episodes.
+Gary has produced over 300 podcast episodes.

 Gary Vaynerchuk’s Net Worth

 According to Investormint about Gary Vaynerchuk's net worth, the number is estimated at $160 million, projected to soon top $200 million.